jon-jacky/Piety/doc/baremachine.md

 There is a  port the
 [Circuit Python](https://learn.adafruit.com/welcome-to-circuitpython)
-fork of MicroPython to the Pis, decribed [here](https://learn.adafruit.com/circuitpython-on-raspberry-pi-bare-metal-no-os).
+fork of MicroPython to the Pi, decribed [here](https://learn.adafruit.com/circuitpython-on-raspberry-pi-bare-metal-no-os).
 The [release notes](https://github.com/adafruit/circuitpython/releases/tag/7.3.0-beta.2) (Apr 2022) say this port is "considered alpha and